-If your garage is sorted and labeled, find where your items go and place it there.
+If your garage is sorted and labeled, find where your items go and place them there.
 Before adding a new item, see if the garage is an ideal place for it.
-If it is, find it the best spot to go in.
+If it is, find the best spot to go in.

 Show your kids where to keep their stuff like sports equipment, sports balls, pool toys, etc.

 If you have a workbench/DIY/automotive repair area put back tools where they belong by the end of the day.
 It is so easy to lose track of tools if you do not store them where they belong.